apache/incubator-kie-tools/README.md

 To install the image stream use this imagestream file: [kogito-imagestream.yaml](https://raw.githubusercontent.com/kiegroup/kogito-images/main/kogito-imagestream.yaml).
 It points to the latest released version.

-Let's use the *rules-quarkus-helloworld* from [Kogito Examples](https://github.com/kiegroup/kogito-examples).
+Let's use the *kogito-quarkus-examples/rules-quarkus-helloworld* from [Kogito Examples](https://github.com/kiegroup/kogito-examples).

 ```bash
 # creating a new namespace